 Coaching & Mentoring

-For the umpteenth time I had yet another one of those frustrating circular conversations with a 'fellow executive coach' at the recent EMCC International Coaching and Mentoring Conference in Edinburgh.
+For the umpteenth time I had yet another one of those frustrating circular conversations with a 'fellow executive coach' at the recent EMCC International Coaching and Mentoring Conference.
 It went a little like this...

 FELLOW COACH: "What does CoachDirectors do?"